craterdog/java-collection-framework/README.md

 ![Collection Flow Chart](https://github.com/craterdog/java-collection-framework/blob/master/docs/images/FlowChart.png)

-No need to worry about the underlying implementation of each type of collection, they are all self optimizing and adjust automatically to varying read/update percentages.
+No need to worry about the underlying implementation of each type of collection, they are all self-optimizing and adjust automatically to varying read/update percentages.